harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-09-27 Sat: Progress thread

+2025-09-26 Fri: Update of the community section.
+Filming and editing of the weekly progress short.

+2025-09-25 Thu: Continued v1 of the Q3 + September newsletter.
+Finishing the Q3 content and September weeks 1-3.
+Tweet the [governance announcement](https://x.com/harmonyprotocol/status/1971281249953366222)

 2025-09-24 Wed: Revisions to the gov.harmony.one animation, prepared the tweet and supporting assets for Thursday's launch.
 Uploaded a DeFi short to youtube.

 2025-09-23 Tue: Review and testing of gov.harmony.one.
 Creation of animation for the launch tweet.
 Sent first pass to Theo for review.